The Great Impersonation: $\mathcal{W}$-Solitons as Prototypical Black Hole Microstates: Discussion and Conclusions

 In this context, a powerful diagnostic of the nature of the remnant formed in a binary merger is provided by gravitational-wave ringdown spectroscopy~\cite{Berti:2025hly}.
 The LIGO–Virgo–KAGRA Collaboration recently performed the first robust spectroscopy test using the exceptional GW250114 event~\cite{LIGOScientific:2025epi,LIGOScientific:2025obp}, measuring the first overtone with an accuracy of approximately $30\%$.
 Interestingly, this is only slightly larger than the deviations in the QNMs and in the ringdown waveform predicted for $\cW$-solitons.
 Although our study focused on test scalar fields and nonspinning solutions, we expect similar differences for gravitational QNMs of spinning solitons.
 Computing the full ringdown spectrum in that case remains technically challenging but is essential to enable meaningful comparisons with data.
 Furthermore, the fundamental QNM of GW250114 has been measured with better accuracy than the first overtone, at the level of $6\%$ and $10\%$, for the real and imaginary part, respectively~\cite{LIGOScientific:2025epi,LIGOScientific:2025obp}.
 These precise measurements already permit accurate determinations of the remnant’s mass and spin, enabling stringent inspiral–merger–ringdown consistency tests~\cite{LIGOScientific:2025obp}.
 This highlights the importance of developing similar tests in the present context, where the inspiral and merger dynamics of $\cW$-solitons remain unexplored.
 Overall, our analysis indicates that excluding $\cW$-solitons, or alternatively identifying their observational signatures, may be within reach of forthcoming observations.

 Our results open several directions for future research.
-Extending the analysis to gravitational and electromagnetic perturbations would allow us to capture more realistic features of gravitational-wave signals and assess the complete linear stability of these solutions.
+Extending the analysis to gravitational and electromagnetic perturbations would allow us to capture more realistic features of gravitational-wave signals and assess the complete linear stability of these solutions (see \cite{Guo:2022rms,Cipriani:2024ygw,Bena:2024hoh,Dima:2024cok} for similar analysis for topological stars).
 It is also natural to investigate their thermodynamic stability, interpreting the $\cW$-soliton and the black string as saddle points of the Euclidean gravitational path integral~\cite{York:1986it,Whiting:1988qr,Braden:1987ad,Bah:2021irr}.
 Since black holes are thermodynamically unstable (with negative specific heat, as in the Schwarzschild case), one may expect related instabilities for solitons, which merit further exploration.

 In this paper, we focused on effectively massless modes from a four-dimensional perspective, which requires the Kaluza-Klein momentum $p$ to vanish.
 While modes with $p \neq 0$ are not phenomenologically motivated when $R_\psi$ is small---as they correspond to highly energetic perturbations---we have nevertheless found evidence for the existence of bound states in the $\cW$-soliton.
 A detailed study of their associated normal modes is therefore a worthwhile direction for future work.